DioxusLabs/docsite/docs/en/guide/fetching_data.md

 ## Lazily Fetching Data

-Finnaly, we will lazily fetch data on each post as the user hovers over the post.
+Finally, we will lazily fetch the comments on each post as the user hovers over the post.

 We need to revisit the code that handles hovering over an item.
 Instead of